 Alternative parking, included disabled bays, are available a short distance from the house - they are marked on the map below.

 The house has one toilet upstairs.
 It is in a separate, small room next to the bathroom, where the handwash basin is located.
-We also have an accessible portaloo toilet located in the yard of the house.
+We also have a basic accessible toilet located in the yard of the house.

 Alternative facilities are available at the Nunsmoor Centre 200 metres away.